 Can Ants Cause Danger to Your Health?

-If this happens, contact professional help immediately.
 Another potential concern regarding ant bites or stings is the possibility of infection.
-In the case of a bit or sting, keep the area clean and be sure not to scratch.
+In this case, keep the area clean and be sure not to scratch.
 Scratching could cause tears in the skin and introduce bacteria into the bite, which leads to infection.

 Related: How to Get Rid of Ants | Safe and Effective Methods